openresty/lua-upstream-nginx-module/README.md

 -----------
 `syntax: servers = upstream.get_servers(upstream_name)`

 Get configurations for all the servers in the specified upstream group.
-Please one server may take multiple addresses when its server name can be resolved to multiple addresses.
+Please note that one server may take multiple addresses when its server name can be resolved to multiple addresses.

 The return value is an array-like Lua table.
 Each table entry is a hash-like Lua table that takes the following keys: